pallets/flask/docs/upgrading.rst

 default :exc:`ValueError` bubble up.
 This has the advantage that you no longer have to handle that error to avoid an internal server error showing up for the user.
-If you were catching this down explicitly in the past as `ValueError` you will need to change this.
+If you were catching this down explicitly in the past as :exc:`ValueError` you will need to change this.

 Due to a bug in the test client Flask 0.7 did not trigger teardown handlers when the test client was used in a with statement.
 This was